These restaurants and cafés are feeding NHS workers and vulnerable Londoners for free

 There hasn’t been a time in living memory when NHS staff have been under such critical pressure, or working in such potentially hazardous conditions.
 As a city we’re overwhelmingly grateful to everyone who makes up our health service – and more and more London cafés and restaurants are finding ways to thank them.

 At Pret all hot drinks are on the house for NHS workers, who’ll also get everything else half price.
+Paul Bakery is also offering free takeaway tea and coffee for NHS workers at all its branches.
 Clapton Thai street food pop-up Krapow is running a similar brilliant initiative – show staff your NHS badge and they’ll take 50 percent off your bill, including booze.
 Shoreditch Grind, Exmouth Market Grind and Greenwich Grind are also serving free takeaway coffee to all NHS workers, and Quartieri in Kilburn will make your pizza half-price if you’re employed by the health service.

 London businesses are also reaching out to the city’s elderly and vulnerable residents.
 Brigade Bar + Kitchen in London Bridge will be giving out 500 freshly cooked meals every day to members of the local community.
 Restaurants and takeaways belonging to the British Bangladeshi Caterers Association will be providing elderly Londoners in self-isolation with a meal from one of its member restaurants, including doorstep delivery if they have nobody to collect it for them.
 Click here to find out more.